MaWiMa/CCS/readme.txt

 Everytime you run this commands the all-in-one-HTML-Page gets updated too.

-To take a look at the website you did build run:
+To take a look at pages (the website) you did build run:

 [source]
 ----